canonical/testflinger/README.rst

 Installation
 ------------

-Before installing testflinger, you will need to have a redis server available somewhere.
-By default, testflinger will try to attach to one on localhost, but if you prefer, you can configure it to use a redis server on another server.
+Before installing testflinger, you will need to have a MongoDB server available somewhere.
+The connection information for the database should be configured using either environment variables or a testflinger.conf file as described in the Configuration section.

 To create a virtual environment and install testflinger: